Konica Minolta unveils multiple products at PRINTING United - NS Packaging

 Konica Minolta’s AccurioLabel 230 is the latest version in its toner-based digital label press portfolio, delivering benefits in productivity, flexibility and stability to meet growing market needs for shorter label runs and more customization.
 The AccurioLabel 230 is built on Konica Minolta’s highly acclaimed AccurioPress engine technology, well known for its exceptional print quality and substrate compatibility.
 The AccurioLabel 230 is targeted at print providers, brand owners, packaging companies and commercial printers looking to bring label production in-house with minimal risk and low initial capital expense.
-The new model has significant enhancements over its predecessor, the AccurioLabel 190, including a faster speed (23.4 meters/min), shorter warm-up time between jobs and overprinting capabilities.
+The new model has significant enhancements, including a faster speed (23.4 meters/min), shorter warm-up time between jobs and overprinting capabilities.
 Last month at Labelexpo, Konica Minolta proudly announced its 450th installation of AccurioLabel engines.

 The Precision Packaging Series PKG-675i is a corrugated box printer for the customized short run packaging market.
 Designed for use by folding carton/corrugated box manufacturers and printers, co-packers, packaging marketing and design firms, in-plant printers, manufacturers, commercial and franchise printers, the printer prints on a variety of media including brown craft, white uncoated folding cartons, flats and pre-die cut corrugated media.
 With fast print speeds and high image quality, the PKG-675i is ideal for everything from box prototypes to short-run lengths for digital on-demand printing and variable data content on cartons and boxes.
 Its small footprint and user-friendly interface are designed to fit in most environments.